 Have you been sick this winter?
 Cold and flu season has hit my little family hard this year.
 In fact, I actually spent Christmas Eve and Christmas Day sick in bed for the most part.
 Thankfully, I knew a few home remedies for the flu that shortened my downtime, but it still put a damper on our holiday celebrations to put it mildly.
-While I was sick, I went through countless amounts of essential oils, my homemade vapor shower melts and these homemade cough drops.
+While I was sick, I went through countless amounts of essential oils (Six Dollar Family), my homemade vapor shower melts and these homemade cough drops.
 The combo all helped to ease some of the symptoms that I was having and made being sick at least mildly bearable.

 These homemade cough drops are made with two types of herbal teas – ginger tea and peppermint tea – and raw honey.
 All three are fantastic for soothing sore throats and keeping coughs at bay.
 They come together in just a few minutes and store well as long as they are kept in an airtight food storage container at room temperature.
 You can also chill them if you’d like.
 Having them cold can often provide a bit more relief for sore throats.
 You’ll want to make sure that your teas and raw honey are organic so that you know there isn’t anything hinky going into your homemade cough drops.